-Health care companies lead US stocks lower in early trading
+US stocks drop for a second day in a row, led by health care

 ADVERTISEMENT

-BITCOIN: The price of bitcoin fell 4.2 percent to $11,207, according to the tracking site CoinDesk.
-Bitcoin futures on the Cboe Futures Exchange slid 5.7 percent to $10,530.
+BITCOIN: The price of bitcoin fell 10.9 percent to $9,938, according to the tracking site CoinDesk.
+Bitcoin futures on the Cboe Futures Exchange slumped 11.3 percent to $9,910.

 MARKETS OVERSEAS: Major indexes in Europe declined amid investor worries that new data showing the eurozone grew in 2017 at its fastest pace in a decade could prompt the European Central Bank to wind down its monetary stimulus program earlier than expected.